 The complaints manager continuously monitors the amount of time taken to resolve complaints, whether recommended changes have been acted on and whether satisfactory outcomes have been achieved.

 The complaints manager annually reviews the complaints management system to evaluate if the complaints policy is being complied with and how it measures up against best practice guidelines.
-As part of the evaluation, consumers, clinicians and staff are asked to comment on their awareness of the policy and how well it works in practice.
+As part of the evaluation, consumers, clinicians, and staff are asked to comment on their awareness of the policy and how well it works in practice.